adeptus-dad/adeptus-dad.github.io/_posts/2019-03-12-ork-missiles.md

 Source code is on [Github][github].
 Feel free to reuse/modify it! ~~I'll post the result as I receive~~ I have received my order from Shapeways, and it's great!

-I set up a store on Shapeways if you want to order this directly.
-(I added a 3€ markup to the Shapeways price, if I sell a few of these I will be able to fund some new project).
+~~I set up a store on Shapeways if you want to order this directly.
+(I added a 3€ markup to the Shapeways price, if I sell a few of these I will be able to fund some new project).~~

-<iframe width="625" height="652" frameborder="0" allowfullscreen allowtransparency src="//www.shapeways.com/fragments/product?spin=SC2RYUN2P"></iframe>

 [missiles]: {{ site.baseurl }}/assets/img/ork/missiles.png